rehierl/node-tree-outliner/3-basic-design/3-7-1-current-context.md

 <!-- ======================================================================= -->
 ##

+In essence, an algorithm is executed on the tree's node sequence.
+That is, it enters one node after another and, at some point, enters the next subsequent sectioning node.
+At that point, the algorithm's current context contains the current rooted path of nodes (begins in the node tree's root and ends in the current sectioning node being entered) and the current path of sections (begins in the root section and ends in the current section).

 need a current path of nodes - essentially due to the current node's required node level -